Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 That’s what really wins over clients – one heart at a time.
 They will turn into referrals, reviews, testimonials.
 And your business will boom.
 This is marketing done the right way.

 So plan in that extra mile and really take a close look at how your customer service compares.
-Could you improve it and what are you doing to really stand out?
+Could you improve it and what are you really doing to stand out?

 What do you think?
 Did I miss anything important?
 What do you do to wow your clients?